AP Interview: Beijing says US 'too negative' toward China

 Le brushed aside such critiques, saying, “Hong Kong is always China’s Hong Kong and this is something that will not change.”

-The vice minister also condemned U.S. and other Western sanctions against companies accused of human rights and labor abuses in Xinjiang.
+The vice minister also condemned Western sanctions against companies accused of human rights and labor abuses in Xinjiang.
+The U.S. blocked imports from several companies operating in the region last year, and added a blanket ban on Xinjiang's cotton and tomato products in January.

-“The claimed that they protect human rights in Xinjiang and oppose forced labor, but the consequence of the sanctions has damaged human rights in Xinjiang, resulting in forced unemployment and forced poverty in Xinjiang," Le said.
+Rather than protecting workers, Le said, “the sanctions have damaged human rights in Xinjiang, resulting in forced unemployment and forced poverty in Xinjiang."

+He also repeated warnings against American government contact with Taiwan, after Biden sent a delegation of former U.S. officials to meet the island's president this week.
+China claims self-governing Taiwan as its territory and says, like Hong Kong, it should be under Beijing's control.

+“The U.S. should never try to play the Taiwan card,” Le said.
+“It is very dangerous.
+This is our red line.
+The U.S. should never try to cross it.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.